 - 1/2 teaspoon garlic powder

-Make the Curry Dip: in a small bowl, whisk together the sour cream, curry powder, 1/4 teaspoon of salt, vinegar and mirin. cover with plastic wrap and refrigerate while preparing the spinach balls.
+- Whisk together the sour cream, curry powder, 1/4 teaspoon of salt, vinegar and mirin in a small bowl.
+Cover with plastic wrap and refrigerate while preparing the spinach balls.

-In a medium saucepan, bring 1 cup of water, 1 teaspoon of the salt, the butter and saffron to a boil.
+- Bring 1 cup of water, 1 teaspoon of the salt, the butter and saffron to a boil in a medium pan.
 Stir in the couscous to thoroughly moisten.
 Remove pan from heat, cover and let the couscous sit for five minutes.
 Remove the lid and fluff the couscous with a fork.
 Allow it to cool a bit.